Frequently Asked Questions

 We are not interested in selling ads on our website at this time.

 SteamDB was created to give more insight into the Steam database.
 We track updates for both applications and packages, we keep a history of all changes made to both applications and packages.
 We also have a range of other tools such as the Calculator to give people insight into their Steam accounts that would otherwise be impossible.

 SteamDB is a purely informational website, it does not provide any downloads, and does not solicit piracy.

 We use SteamKit to interface with the Steam network.
 We request changes for all applications and packages once in a while, but mostly rely on Steam's own update system which automatically notifies us when an application or package updates.

-All of the basic application and package information we provide (unless noted otherwise) is from Steam itself, and can be acquired by anyone with a regular Steam account.
-For example, if you launch Steam with the console option and give the command app_info_print 440 it'll display most of the information we have on our page for Team Fortress 2.
+All of the basic application and package information we provide (unless noted otherwise) is publicly available from Steam itself, and can be acquired by anyone with a regular Steam account.
+For example, if you launch Steam with the console (steam://open/console) option and give the command app_info_print 440 it'll display most of the information we have on our page for Team Fortress 2.
 It is possible to automate it using Valve's SteamCMD.

-After some testing we came to conclusion that even with Valve's official sources it's impossible to get correct game count due to all sorts of weird stuff.
+After some testing we came to conclusion that even with Valve's official sources its impossible to get correct game count due to all sorts of weird stuff.

 For example, "All Games" tab in your game list displays some DLCs which are not returned by the WebAPI and thus not displayed in our calculator.

 But there are some games that are returned by the WebAPI and are not displayed on the game list too (which are visible in your library).